 In this month’s exhibition we’re celebrating flowers and their appearance in various artwork styles from traditional to contemporary.
 The roots of this subject matter, so to speak, lie within the still life.

 The still life grew in popularity, especially in northern Europe, during the 17th century.
-The intention of the still life at this time was to teach a moral lesson, especially to remind the viewer of the transience of life.
-Each bloom was imbued with a personal, cultural, or even religious significance –wilting flowers reminded the viewer of the temporality of life, lilies indicated the Virgin Mary, pink roses signified a clandestine love, etc. Despite their beauty and significance, “floral still life” as a subject matter remained at the bottom of the painting hierarchy, trailing far behind grandiose history paintings.
+The intention of the still life at this time was to teach a moral lesson.
+This was to remind the viewer of the transience of life.
+Each bloom was imbued with a personal, cultural, or even religious significance.
+Wilting flowers reminded the viewer of mortal life, lilies indicated the Virgin Mary, and pink roses signified love, etc. Despite their beauty and significance, “floral still life” as a subject matter remained at the bottom of the painting hierarchy, trailing far behind grandiose history paintings.